About the Global Public Inclusive Infrastructure (GPII)

 The first versions of the DeveloperSpace and the Unified Listing were released in September 2017.

 The auto-personalization is currently in a build-and-pilot-test phase on personal computers.
 Later it will extend to mobile and other technologies with digital interfaces.
-The auto-personalization on personal computers entered pilot testing in October 2017 in the first of a series of American Job Centers, with pilot testing in a Community College and several libraries following in 2018, and pilot testing in high schools in 2019.
-General availability outside of the pilots should occur in 2019 as well.
+The auto-personalization on personal computers (now called Morphic) entered pilot testing in October 2017-8 in the first of a series of American Job Centers, with pilot testing in a Community College and several libraries following in 2019.
+General availability outside of the pilots should occur in 2020.

 We have an unprecedented opportunity to fundamentally change and advance accessibility -